 The results of this study indicate that the variable Emotional Intelligence is obtained with a significance level of 0,000 <0.05 then H1 is accepted.
 This means that emotional intelligence has a positive and significant effect on accounting understanding in Accounting Students at Universitas Muhammadiyah Sidoarjo in Covid-19 pandemic.
-This means that with the better application of emotional intelligence, understanding of accounting students Universitas Muhammadiyah Sidoarjo that accounting students Universitas Muhammadiyah Sidoarjo have good emotional intelligence.
+This means that with the better application of emotional intelligence, understanding of accounting will also increase.
+In connection with the results of this study with Covid-19 Pandemic that accounting students Universitas Muhammadiyah Sidoarjo have good emotional intelligence.
 This means that students remain motivated to conduct lectures with e learning and learning from home systems.
 Students can also control themselves with assignments given by the lecturer and do it even though they cannot meet directly with their friends.